Springwatch: Special (2005)

 The success of the first series of Springwatch led to the BBC and the Woodland Trust collaborating once again to launch an appeal for sightings of the approach of autumn.
 The results of the first Autumnwatch survey were presented by Bill Oddie in a one-off programme in November 2005 entitled Wild Autumn with Bill Oddie.

 Series 1 (2006)

-For 2006, Autumnwatch was extended to a two-week series, broadcast from 2–12 October.
+For 2006, Autumnwatch was extended to a fortnight-long series, broadcast from 2–12 October.
 Oddie and Kate Humble were based at Martin Mere wetland reserve in Lancashire, where they awaited the arrival of local wild swans and the return of the brent geese to Northern Island.
 King watched the red deer rut on the island of Rùm.
 In addition, cameraman Gordon Buchanan filmed a nightly grey seal diary from the Monarch Islands.
 British viewers could submit their sightings of natural autumn events on the Autumnwatch website, and the findings were developed into an online map showing the progression of autumn events across the country.
 This showed a correlation with temperature.
 Much like with Springwatch, a spin-off show for CBeebies aired, titled CBeebies Autumnwatch.